 Year Appointed: 2005

 BiographyBrenda Decker was appointed as the Chief Information Officer for the State of Nebraska by Governor Dave Heineman on February 4, 2005.
 Prior to this appointment, Brenda held various IT positions within Nebraska state government for several years.

 Brenda is a member and/or chair of numerous commissions and councils in Nebraska State Government.
 She holds membership in numerous professional organizations and has a national certification as a Professional Manager from the Institute of Certified Professional Managers.
-As a member of the National Association of State Chief Information Officers, she currently serves as the 2012-2013 President of the organization, as well as having served as the Co-Chair of the Awards Committee and the Security and Privacy Committee, and an Executive Board member.
+As a member of the National Association of State Chief Information Officers, she served as the 2012-2013 President of the organization, an Executive Board member, as well as having served as the Co-Chair of the Awards Committee, the Enterprise Architecture Committee and the Security and Privacy Committee.
 In 2012, through Governor Heineman’s nomination, Federal Communications Commission Chair Julius Genachowski appointed Brenda to serve on the FCC Technical Advisory Board for First Responder Interoperability.

 In 2003, Government Technology magazine

 top 25 Doers, Dreamers and Drivers of

 of the “5 Most Influential Women CIOs”

 Brenda was selected as one of the Premier